-- Rosa Phase II has entered into a Power Purchase Agreement (PPA) for its entire generation capacity (600 MW) with Uttar Pradesh Power Company Limited (UPPCL) on a cost plus tariff basis based on Tariff Guidelines set by the Uttar Pradesh Electricity Regulatory Commission (UPERC)
+- Rosa Phase II has entered into a Power Purchase Agreement (PPA) for its entire generation capacity (600 MW) with Uttar Pradesh Power Company Limited (UPPCL) on a cost plus tariff basis based on Terms & Conditions of the PPA approved by the Uttar Pradesh Electricity Regulatory Commission (UPERC)

 - Central Coalfields, a subsidiary of Coal India Limited will be supplying the needed fuel for the plant

 - The project has achieved financial closure with a consortium of banks led by IDBI Bank